top of page

 Sonny.jpg

-Our program is to accept the responsibility to gentle your horse while at the same time teaching him how to reach his full genetic potential by giving him purposeful challenges that teach and reinforce what he is being directed to do.
 This is the natural way a horse learns.
-A wild mustang or even a range broodmare and colt never had a pretty boy horse whisperer in a designer hat and 3 foot silk scarf teach them how to survive and thrive in wild range country.
-Now these horses learned and refined their survival skills by God given instinct and by actually doing.
-Our commitment to you the horse owner is that we will train and develop your horses by exposing him to a wide range of challenges and showing him how to deal with these challenges.
-Depending on the length of time you allow us to train your horse, he will be well on his way to becoming an accomplished ranch horse, competition cow horse or family pleasure horse.
-We start colts all the way to the finished horse.
+A wild mustang or even a range broodmare and colt never had a pretty boy horse whisperer in a designer hat and 3-foot silk scarf teach them how to survive and thrive in wild range country.
+These horses learned and refined their survival skills by God given instinct and by actually doing.
+Our commitment to you, the horse owner, is that we have trained and developed your horse by exposing him to a wide range of challenges and showing him how to deal with these challenges.

 bottom of page